Need additional help? Get in touch!

-We’re working to ensure that conservation-minded agriculture provides environmental and financial benefits that make the case for a different kind of food system.
-Oregon Tilth brings together farmers and researchers to gather data and use it to sharpen conservation-minded farm strategies that make sense for both people and planet.
-Our job is to provide farmers—our nation’s landscape stewards—with tools and practices that prioritize natural resources and the people leading efforts to protect them.
+Oregon Tilth believes conservation-minded agriculture provides environmental and financial benefits that make a case for a different kind of food system.
+We bring together farmers and researchers, using data to sharpen farm strategies that make sense for people and the planet.
+Our goal is to link farmers to resources — model conservation production practices that enhance natural resources, protect biological diversity, and provide economic viability are needed.

 Oregon Tilth works in partnership with the USDA Natural Resources Conservation Service (NRCS), The Xerces Society, Oregon State University, the National Center for Appropriate Technology, and others to develop technical and educational resources.
 Our collaborations increase farmers’ access to learning opportunities and resources, and support service providers’ knowledge of organic production.

 The National Organic Farming Handbook, a free online publication developed in collaboration with over 30 partners, provides guidance on how to implement a variety of conservation initiatives on organic farms.

 We offer in-person and remote workshops, intensives, and training on the following topics: